Revive & Restore: History

 Revive & Restore was co-founded in 2012 by Stewart Brand and Ryan Phelan with the idea of bringing biotechnology solutions to conservation.
 The group was incubated by the Long Now Foundation until 2017, when it became an independent 501(c)(3) organization.

 In 2013 Revive & Restore organized the first public meeting on de-extinction.
 Their founding projects include the de-extinction of the passenger pigeon and heath hen.
-Another one of their founding projects was to revive the woolly mammoth, but the project was given to George Church in 2021.
+Another one of their founding projects was to revive the woolly mammoth, but the project was given to George Church in 2021 and is now managed by Colossal Biosciences.
 Since then, Revive & Restore has established partnerships with research institutions, governmental agencies, and conservation organizations on a broad range of genetic rescue programs.

 Revive & Restore is a member of the International Union for Conservation of Nature (IUCN) and has long-standing partnerships with the US Fish & Wildlife Service, The San Diego Zoo Wildlife Alliance, Morris Animal Foundation, and ViaGen Pets & Equine, among others.